ImperialCollegeLondon/sharpy/README.md

 5. Now run it

-    The usual `SHARPy` call is something like:
+    The usual `sharpy` call is something like:
     ```bash
-    # from the SHARPy folder
+    # from the sharpy folder
     python __main__.py "solver.txt file"
-    # from outside the SHARPy folder (make sure working_dir is in your path:)
+    # from outside the sharpy folder (make sure working_dir is in your path:)
-    python SHARPy "solver.txt file"
+    python sharpy "solver.txt file"
     ```
-    So if you are in the SHARPy folder, just run:
+    So if you are in the sharpy folder, just run:
     ```bash
     python __main__.py ./tests/beam/static/geradin_cardona/geradin_cardona.solver.txt
     ```